 The ATP data is weighted in a multistep process that accounts for multiple stages of sampling and nonresponse that occur at different points in the survey process.
 First, each panelist begins with a base weight that reflects their probability of selection for their initial recruitment survey.
-The base weights for panelists recruited in different years are scaled to be proportionate to the effective sample size for all active panelists in their cohort and then calibrated to align with the population benchmarks in the accompanying table to correct for nonresponse to
+These weights are then rescaled and adjusted to account for changes in the design of ATP recruitment surveys from year to year.
+Finally, the weights are calibrated to align with the population benchmarks in the accompanying table to correct for nonresponse to recruitment surveys and panel attrition.
+If only a subsample of panelists was invited to participate in the wave, this weight is adjusted to account for any differential probabilities of selection.